wmck126/reactBingo/README.md

 ~~- Verify that bingo is valid~~
 ~~- If bingo is valid, give congrats screen~~
 ~~- If not valid, continue with game~~
-- Verify if numbers on card are actually the numbers that were called
+~~- Verify if numbers on card are actually the numbers that were called~~

 ## Stretch goals
 - Add back end